pkulchenko/fullmoon/README.md

 Highly experimental with everything being subject to change.

 The core components are more stable and have been rarely updated since v0.3.
-Those commits that modified some interfaces are marked with `COMPAT` label, so can be easily identified to review for any compatibility issues.
-Some of the obsolete methods are still present (with a warning logged when used) and will be removed later.
+Usually, the documented interfaces are much more stable than undocumented ones.
+Those commits that modified some of the interfaces are marked with `COMPAT` label, so can be easily identified to review for any compatibility issues.

+Some of the obsolete methods are still present (with a warning logged when used) to be removed later.

 ## Author